June 21, 2026/11 min read

 Step-up authorization adds a room only when the user actually walks toward it.

-That is the part that turns MCP from a clever demo into a production doorway.
+That is the part that turns MCP into a production doorway.

 Footnotes